 Israel – (Equal Rights for People with Disabilities Act of 2013)

-Over 20% of the Israeli population lives with some type of disabilities and the Government of Israel has enacted legislation to ensure internet websites and mobile applications are accessible to people with disabilities.
-The Equal Rights for People with Disabilities Act of 2013 represent one of these regulations and Regulation 35 of the Act mandates websites and applications that provide service and/or information to the public to provide accessibility to all websites and applications.
+Over 20% of the Israeli population lives with some type of disability and the Government of Israel has enacted legislation to ensure internet websites and mobile applications are accessible to people with disabilities.
+The Equal Rights for People with Disabilities Act of 2013 represents one of these regulations and Regulation 35 of the Act mandates websites and applications that provide service and/or information to the public to provide accessibility to all websites and applications.

 Who must comply: municipalities, businesses, government agencies, non-profit organizations, etc.